remzikocak/laravel-gravatar/README.md

 // This will return the Gravatar URL
 $user->getGravatar();

-// or get the Generator instance with preset Email
+// or get the Generator instance with preset email
 $generator = $user->getGravatarGenerator();
 ```